statamic/v2-docs/content/collections/tags/nav-breadcrumbs.md

+---
 overview: >
-  Breadcrumbs are a common form of site navigation, usually used in situations where you have a lot of hierarchal content the user must navigate and you want to make sure they know where they are.
-They consist of a list of links, separated by a divider, leading you from the current page back up to the home page.
+  Breadcrumbs are a common form of site navigation designed to give the user heirarchial context.
+Much like the crumbs left by a little German boy named Hansel (so 🔥 right now), they lead from where you are, all the way back home.
 description: Display breadcrumb-style navigation links to your current page.
 parameters:
   -